lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Basically, an engineer tests interfaces, not implementation details – by calling public APIs with some input data and asserting the expected outputs.

-The testing purposes son't intervene the principles of encapsulation.
+The testing purposes don't intervene the principles of encapsulation.
 If anything is wanted to be overridden or substantiated in the test code, protocols and their mock or stub implementations are always to the rescue.

 [Return to Table of Contents](#table-of-contents)

 <h3 id="formatting">Formatting</h3>

-Multiple variables declarations on the single line using the single `var`/`let` words (like `var x: Int, y: Int`) are restricted.
-Readability is not sacrificed for brewity.
+Multiple variables declarations on a single line using the single `var`/`let` keywords (like `var x: Int, y: Int`) are restricted.
+Readability is not sacrificed for brevity.

 Custom horizontal alignment isn't used because it welcomes further maintenance problems.
 E.g.: